 Did you know?

-Some of the organizations that endorse dance fitness include The Arthritis Foundation (US), The Arthritis Society (Canada), The American and Canadian Heart Associations, Foundry BC (a mental health organization), and Active Aging Canada.
+No longer a “fun thing for old people,” many health organizations now endorse dance fitness as a healthy choice.
+These include The Arthritis Foundation (US), The Arthritis Society (Canada), The American and Canadian Heart Associations, Foundry BC (mental health), and Active Aging Canada.

 Muscle loss begins at 40.
 Staying strong is the key to staying independent.
 Dance fitness is a total body workout.